HOME

 I strongly believe that if you're getting good results with the gear you already have, the only reason to purchase more gear is to make an audible improvement.
 Never spend money on electronic equipment that can't convincingly demonstrate some desirable audio trait or effect or an obvious improvement in your product.
 As an example, because I have a close relationship with the audio industry that I worked in for years, I'm sometimes able to audition new products.
 Some such products I've demo’d here are high end microphone pre amps.
 Without telling my clients at the time, I substituted several different $3000+ microphone pre amps to do certain drum, acoustic guitar, and vocal tracks.
 My purchasing decision was easily made for me when none of the clients noticed any difference between fifty grand worth of microphone pre amps and my $1000 mixer.
 No-brainer.
 I felt as if I had saved $50,000.

-All this audio “philosophy” is at least a lot to digest, and at worst an arrogant lecture, but ultimately, “The proof of the pudding is in the eating.”2
+All this audio “philosophy” is at best a lot to digest, and at worst a dogmatic lecture, but ultimately, “The proof of the pudding is in the eating.”2

 There are a few things I will not do because they bother my conscience.
 I won't steal music, no matter how little, from copyrighted recordings to make a background for someone to talk over.
-I won't crush a nice musical piece of craft so that it sounds bad just to make it loud--I find both of these things deeply offensive.
+I won't crush a nice musical piece of craft so that it sounds bad just to make it loud.
+I won't cut part of a verse or chorus of a song because some musically impaired marketing executive thinks it's cool (just use a shorter portion of the damn clip, you idiots!).
+I find these things deeply offensive, and on more than one occasion have turned away this kind of job.
+Yes, even audio engineers can have a conscience.

 -Drew Daniels